b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 suggest to collect a greater sample to make sure which conclusion is right.
 Still, others suggest that you should plan your experiment (its goals and the ways to achieve them) carefully beforehand.
 Once you got your data you stick to the plan even if the result is disappointing to you.
-So, if we decide to compare `blue` vs `other` and did not establish the statistical significance we stop there, we do not go fishing for statistical significance by splitting `other` to `green` and `brown`.
+So, if we had decided to compare `blue` vs `other` and failed to establish the statistical significance we ought stopped there.
+We should not go fishing for statistical significance by splitting `other` to `green` and `brown`.

 ## Test for independence {#sec:compare_categ_test_for_independence}